Subjects

 Chair’s Website

-At the Chair of Chemistry Didactics at FAU, we combine empirical, chemistry-related teaching and learning research with practice-oriented instruction.
+At the Chair of Chemistry Education Research at FAU, we combine empirical, chemistry-related teaching and learning research with practice-oriented instruction.
 Generally, we are interested in how chemistry-related learning opportunities can be designed to foster successful learning processes in students and what role individual learning prerequisites play.
 For example, we investigate how chemistry-related visualizations can be meaningfully embedded in learning opportunities and which competencies learners should possess to benefit from them.
 In doing so, we often link our core research interests with established instructional concepts, such as context-based learning and the use of digital media.

 Our student laboratory and the Chemistry Teacher Training Center are important institutions for supporting the transfer of research findings into school practice.
 Additionally, we offer out-of-school learning opportunities and enjoy engaging with students and teachers from the region.